Yumi's Cells

-Yumi's Cells is a 2021 South Korean television series directed by Lee Sang-yeob and starring Kim Go-eun, Ahn Bo-hyun, and Park Jin-young.
+Yumi's Cells is a 2021 South Korean television series directed by Lee Sang-yeob and starring Kim Go-eun, Ahn Bo-hyun, Park Jin-young, and Kim Jae-won.
 Based on the eponymous webtoon, it is a cell-based psychological romance that unravels the daily life of an ordinary office worker Yumi through the eyes of the cells in her head.

-The series premiered on tvN on September 17, 2021, and aired every Friday and Saturday at 22:50 (KST).
-It was also released simultaneously on both online streaming services TVING and iQIYI.
+The first season was released on TVING from September 17, to October 30, 2021, and aired on tvN every Friday and Saturday at 22:50 (KST).
+The second season was released on TVING from June 10, to July 22, 2022, releasing two episodes every Friday at 16:00 (KST).
+It was later aired on tvN from November 16, to December 29, 2022, every Wednesday and Thursday at 22:30 (KST).
+The third season premiered on TVING on April 13, 2026, releasing two episodes every Monday at 18:00 (KST); it also aired on tvN every Monday and Tuesday at 20:50 (KST).

 On September 8, 2021, TVING announced that the drama had sold broadcast rights in more than 160 countries around the world, including Europe, North America and Southeast Asia.

-The second season premiered exclusively on TVING on June 10, 2022, releasing two episodes every Friday at 16:00 (KST).
-It was later aired on tvN from November 16, 2022, every Wednesday and Thursday at 22:30 (KST).
 On September 15, 2022, it was announced that season 2 had been sold to Amazon Prime Video for broadcasting in Japan.
-It was also available on Amazon Prime Video in Indonesia, Thailand and the Philippines.

-The third season will be released in 2026 on TVING.